-The best way to stop family members from being too loud and interrupting video and phone conference calls is to use smart lights around your home.
+The best way for remote workers to prevent family members from being too loud and interrupting video and phone conference calls is to use smart lights around your home.
+This solution works with HomeKit, Amazon Alexa, and Google Nest smart home platforms.

 Ookla ended beta testing of its Speedtest VPN and added a $4.99/mo unlimited data plan.
 The newest release now supports iPadOS in addition to iOS and Android.